josuneha/AzureVision/Instructions/1-computer-vision.md

 2. Save your changes and run the program once for each of the image files in the **images** folder, opening the **thumbnail.jpg** file that is generated in the same folder as your code file for each image.

+## Save your results!

+Run the program with any of the suggested pictures (or any you may want), and save the results in the console (paste in Notepad or so).
+You will send an email by the end of the labs with the selected picture and results.
 ## More information

 In this exercise, you explored some of the image analysis and manipulation capabilities of the Computer Vision service.
 The service also includes capabilities for reading text, detecting faces, and other computer vision tasks.